Raoolo/computational_intelligence/Lab2/README.md

 - The ES loop generates offspring solutions and selects the best ones based on the game outcomes.
 - The process iteratively adjusts strategy probabilities and the standard deviation (σ) of the offspring generation process.
 - The final output is the best strategy probability distribution found.

+### Collaborated with Donato Lanzilloti on the solution

+The README was updated after reading the issues.